Scale invariance vs conformal invariance: Proof in dimension

 From the Reeh-Schlieder theorem by going back to the position space, we conclude that $\Theta(x) = 0$ as an operator identity.
 Thus, the scale invariance implies conformal invariance.
 If we had kept track of the contact terms, we could see $\langle \Theta(x) \Theta(0) \rangle$ contains the contact term proportional to $c$, which can be related to the Weyl anomaly from the second variation of the effective action with the metric.

 We may attempt a similar derivation in higher dimensions \cite{Polchinski:1987dy}\cite{Dorigoni:2009ra}.
 However, we can immediately realize that the number of independent two-point functions of the energy-momentum tensor is larger than the constraint from conservation and unitarity even if we assumed the canonical scaling of the energy-momentum tensor, so we cannot derive the similar result in this way.
+We will explicitly see what happens in section \ref{scale2}.
 In retrospect, we have a good reason for this: two-point functions of the energy-momentum tensor do not seem to be a good barometer to show the higher dimensional analogue of Zamolodchikov's $c$-theorem as we will see.